Troubleshooting

 Bottom line

 The check order is always: Binance status → TXID on-chain → network and address → receiver rules → ticket.
 Bookmark this flow.
-If you move funds between exchanges often, registering Binance through our referral link (code BNB6669) gives you 20% off trading fees.
+If you move funds between exchanges often, registering Binance through our referral link binds a trading-fee discount to your account.

 Affiliate disclosure: This article contains affiliate links.
-If you sign up for OKX (referral code OK6669) or Binance (referral code BNB6669) through our links, you get a 20% trading-fee discount and this site earns a commission at no extra cost to you.
+If you sign up for OKX or Binance through our links, you may receive a trading-fee discount (the actual rate and terms are set by each platform's official promotion pages) and this site earns a commission at no extra cost to you.

 Risk warning: Crypto assets are highly volatile and high-risk.
 This content is for educational purposes only and is not financial advice.
 Always do your own research.